hpc/mpifileutils/doc/markdown/dcp.1.md

 # RESTRICTIONS

-If a long-running copy is interrupted, one should delete the partial copy and rerun dcp from the beginning.
+If a long-running copy is interrupted, one should delete the partial copy and run dcp again from the beginning.
 One may use drm to quickly remove a partial copy of a large directory tree.

-To ensure the copy was successful, one should run dcmp after dcp completes to verify the copy, especially if dcp was not run with the -s option.
+To ensure the copy is successful, one should run dcmp after dcp completes to verify the copy, especially if dcp was not run with the -s option.

 # EXAMPLES